EAS-block2/ops_server/Work.md

 ## Notes:

 - State of revere threads: can get interrupts.
 Sockets not implimented so offline comms are not implimented.
+- Sockets are hard, will work on it more later
 - USE THIS: https://doc.rust-lang.org/std/net/